caiosba/slack-draw/README.md

 4. The extension will autoupdate via Github but you can click "Update Extensions Now" to force a check/update

+Or: You can also install from [Google Chrome App Store](https://chrome.google.com/webstore/detail/slack-draw/koafpkkggpelmnganfmkabbacefhkcgj).

 5. Go to the options page of the extension and put your Slack token

 5. Reload Slack page